cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/020-classical-realism.md

 ### Groupism

-Groupism refers to the significance of human groups, especially nation-states and nationalism, for survival in the realist perspective.
+Groupism refers to the significance of human groups, especially nation-**states** and nationalism, for survival in the realist perspective.
 It emphasizes that states are the principal actors in global politics and that nationalism binds people together under a common identity to form these coherent groups.
 Alliance formation between states is an extension of groupism.

 ### Egoism

-Egoism is the view that self-interest is the driving motivator behind political behavior.
-Classical realists see egoism as rooted in human nature - people and states seek to promote their own interests above others.
+Egoism is the view that self-interest is the driving motivator behind political behavior. **Classical realists** see egoism as rooted in human nature - people and states seek to promote their own interests above others.
 Egoism manifests in the rational pursuit of national interests by states in the international arena.

 ### Power-centrism